Andril216/animpy/README.md

 # animpy
 Animation tool made with turtle, tkinter, and Pillow.
-Note: has since become deprecated with recent python updates.
+Note: few features have since become deprecated with recent python updates, run on older version for full utility.
 ![](recording/animpy.gif)